Koszul duality, minimal model and $L_\infty$-structure for differential algebras with weight: Introduction

 Beginning with the pioneering works of Gerstenhaber for associative algebras and of Nijenhuis and Richardson for Lie algebras~\mcite{Ge1,Ge2,NR}, deformation, cohomology and homotopy theory have been fundamental in understanding algebraic structures.
 A general philosophy, as evolved from ideas of Gerstenhaber, Nijenhuis, Richardson, Deligne, Schlessinger, Stasheff, Goldman, Millson etc, is that the deformation theory of any given mathematical object can be described by a certain differential graded (dg) Lie algebra or more generally a $L_\infty$-algebra associated to the mathematical object (whose underlying complex is called the deformation complex).
 This philosophy has been made into a theorem in characteristic zero by Lurie \mcite{Lur} and Pridham \mcite{Pri10}, expressed in terms of infinity categories.
 It is an important problem to explicitly construct the dg Lie algebra or $L_\infty$-algebra governing the deformation theory of the given mathematical object.
 For algebraic structures (operads) with binary operations, especially the binary quadratic operads, there is a general theory in which the deformations and homotopy of an algebraic structure are controlled by a dg Lie algebra naturally coming from the operadic Koszul duality for the given algebraic structure; see~\cite{GJ94,GK94} for the original literature and~\mcite{LV,MSS} for general treatises.

 Studies of cohomology and homotopy for algebra structures with linear operators have become very active recently.
+The structures include differential operators and Rota-Baxter operators on associative and Lie algebras.
+The developments began with~\mcite{TBGS1} which defined the controlling cohomologie as well as the dg Lie algebra for relative Rota-Baxter operators on Lie algebras.
+Subsequently, the controlling cohomologie as well as the $L_\infty$-structure for relative Rota-Baxter Lie algebras were found in~\mcite{LST21}; derivations (=differential operators of weight zero) on Lie algebras were considered and their cohomology theory was introduced in~\mcite{TFS}; a cohomology theory of crossed homomorphisms (=differential operators of weight $1$) on Lie algebras was established in~\mcite{PSTZ}, together with a Maurer-Cartan characterisation.
+The reference~\mcite{GLSZ} introduced a cohomology theory of differential associative algebras of arbitrary weight by an ad hoc method.
+The paper is a predecessor of the present one and whose results will be recalled in Subsection~\ref{sec:cohomologyda}.

-The structures include differential operators and Rota-Baxter operators on associative and Lie algebras~\mcite{GLSZ,PSTZ,TBGS1,TFS}.
-Due to the complexity of the algebraic structures, the $L_\infty$-algebras in these studies are obtained by direct constructions without using the language of operads.
+Due to the complexity of the algebraic structures, the $L_\infty$-algebras in these studies so far have been obtained by direct constructions or by using the derived bracket technique without using the language of operads.

 The first operadic study of algebras with linear operators is the 2010 work of Loday~\mcite{Lod} on differential algebras of weight zero.
 Since this operad is quadratic, it can be treated applying the above-mentioned general theory of Koszul duality~\mcite{GJ94,GK94}.
 In particular, Loday obtained the corresponding minimal model and cohomology theory.
-For further studies, see~\mcite{DL16,KS06,LT13}.
-For the case of nonzero weight, Loday made the following observation, where the operad $\lambda$-AsDer is just the operad of differential algebras of weight $\lambda$.
+For further studies, see works~\mcite{DL16,KS06,LT13}.
+For the case of nonzero weight, Loday made the following observation in \mcite{Lod}, where the operad $\lambda$-AsDer is just the operad of differential algebras of weight $\lambda$.

 \begin{quote} If the parameter $\lambda$ is different from 0, then the operad $\lambda$-AsDer is not a quadratic operad since the term $d(a)d(b)$ needs three generating operations to be defined.
 So one needs new techniques to extend Koszul duality to this case. \end{quote}